arp242/zvalidate/README.md

   ```

-**caveat**: if there is an error with a corresponding form element then that
+**caveat**: if there is an error without a corresponding form element then that
-won't be displayed.
-This is why the above examples `Pop()` all the errors they
+error won't be displayed.
+This is why the above examples `Pop()` all the errors
-want to display, and then display anything that's left.
-This prevents "hidden"
+they want to display, and then display anything that's left at the end.
+This
-errors.
+prevents "hidden" errors.

 i18n
 ----